wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 .. versionadded:: 4.9.0

-`AWS Security Hub <https://aws.amazon.com/security-hub/>`_ is a cloud security posture management (CSPM) service that automates security best practice checks, aggregates security alerts into a determined format, and helps the user understand the overall security posture across all of the AWS accounts.
+`AWS Security Hub <https://aws.amazon.com/security-hub/>`_ is a cloud security posture management (CSPM) service that automates security best practice checks, aggregates security alerts into a unified format, and helps the user understand the overall security posture across all of the AWS accounts.

 Security Hub helps users assess their compliance against security best practices as follows: